fortinmike/feed-sieve/README.md

 - Match item title or content (or both) with regexes for maximum flexibility
 - Works will all RSS readers; just subscribe to feed-sieve's filter URL instead of the original feed URL
 - Simple & no database; feeds are processed on-the-fly and cached when nothing changed since the last source fetch
+- Simple query-string based authentication to prevent use by unauthorized parties
 - More coming soon...

 ## Editing Rules